 Find a Reliable Team of Contractors

-Unless you have a wide range of trades-based skills — and even then, you may not have all the time required — you’ll need to surround yourself with a helpful group of contractors to get the work done on the house you flip.
+Unless you have a wide range of trades-based skills you’ll need to surround yourself with a helpful group of contractors.
 These short-term projects are meant to be done in a “get in and get out” way, so the idea is to fix up properties as quickly as possible and put them back on the market again.
 Working with multiple contractors will help make this happen.

 Set a Budget

 Before you even begin looking at or making offers on properties, set a budget for the project.
-You need to know how much you can comfortably afford to purchase a home, plus how much you’ll set aside for the remodel work.
-Factor in extra fees like demolition and rubbish removal, shipping, insurance, and closing costs, too, when developing your budget.
+You need to know how much you can comfortably afford to purchase a home.
+You’ll also need to know how much to set aside for remodeling.
+Factor in extra fees like demolition and rubbish removal, shipping, and insurance.
+Don’t forget closing costs too when developing your budget.

-Plus, always keep a buffer of at least 10 to 15 percent free to cover any potential unexpected costs along the way, as these arise for most flippers at some point.
+Always keep a buffer of at least 10% to 15% free to cover any potential unexpected costs along the way, as these arise for most flippers at some point.

 Flipping is something you’ll get better at and learn more about as you go along.
 However, following a few good practices will always help you make the project more likely to be a success.